nanovazquez/reactjs-training/exercise-1/README.md

 Do you remember what we talked about in the introduction?
 We said that **browsers only understand HTML, JS and CSS**.
 In this section, we've gone through the files that will output them.
 In the end, every compiled JS and CSS file will be injected in the **index.html** page, that will be rendered by the browser when users navigate to your page.

-Now that we've covered the basics, let's add some logic to our apps:
+Now that we've covered the basics, let's add some logic to our apps.

 ### How to add new components